ipunkpras/acronis-installer/README.md

 # Acronis Cyber Protect Agent Installation Script

-This script automates the installation, uninstallation, and service checking of the **Acronis Cyber Protect Agent** for Datacomm Cloud Backup.
+This script is designed to manage the installation and uninstallation of **Acronis Cyber Protect Agent** on Linux systems.
+It also provides functionalities to check the status of required services and run the `acropsh` tool for Datacomm Cloud Backup.
 The script supports both Linux systems and provides a menu for the user to select the desired action.

 ## Features
 - Install the Acronis Cyber Protect Agent